 If the agent is no longer available, Unified CVP at the parent site uses the Router Requery function in the ICM Call Routing Script to select another target automatically.

 You use post-routing for calls already at a peripheral ACD or VRU that you want to route to another agent or location intelligently.
 If an agent gets a call in the ACD or Unified CCE that must go to a different skill group or location, the agent can use the post-route

 The post-route call flow is as follows:

 The agent transfers the call to the local CTI route point for reroute treatment using the CTI agent desktop.

-The reroute application or script makes a post-route request to the Unified ICME parent by using the local Unified CCE Gateway PG connection.
+The reroute application or script makes a post-route request to the Unified ICM parent by using the local Unified CCE Gateway PG connection.

 to a Unified CVP node for queuing.

-Unified CCE receives the post-route response from the Unified ICME parent system.
+Unified CCE receives the post-route response from the Unified ICM parent system.
 Unified CCE then uses the returned routing label as a transfer number to send the call to the next destination.

 Parent/Child Fault Tolerance